 Home » Yolanda Brown, 21: Shot Dead Alongside Boyfriend In Recording Studio

 At an early age, Yolanda Brown exhibited behaviors that left friends and family believing that she was destined to be a star.
-One could catch the young girl singing and dancing, activities she enjoyed doing as often as she could.
-Before she entered her teens, she made the decision that she was going to be a professional singer and began performing under the name “Pre-mere.”
+One could catch the young girl singing and dancing, activities she enjoyed as often as possible.
+Before she entered her teens, she decided that she was going to be a professional singer and began performing under the name “Pre-mere.”
 At 16, Yolanda became a teenage mother, but that didn’t stop her from pursuing her dreams of one day reaching stardom.

-In 2007, Yolanda was 21-years-old and still carving out her place in the music industry.
-She recently toured with popular R&B singer Lyfe Jennings who asked her to be a featured vocalist on his track “S.E.X.”
-The song even charted in a Top 5 spot on Billboard‘s Hot R&B/Hip-Hop Songs.
+In 2007, Yolanda was 21 years old and still carving out her place in the music industry.
+She had recently toured with popular R&B singer Lyfe Jennings, who asked her to be a featured vocalist on his track “S.E.X.”
+The song charted in a Top 5 spot on Billboard‘s Hot R&B/Hip-Hop Songs.
 Yolanda’s career seemed to be on the up-curve, but following an argument with Jennings, Yolanda was kicked off the tour and returned home to Milwaukee, Wisconsin.

 After the devastation of losing her spot on Jennings’ tour, Yolanda was ready to shape her solo career.
 She was working on new tracks with her boyfriend, producer JeTannue “Kool Aid” Clayborn, and it looked like the pair were on the verge of making it big.
 That is until their lives were cut short when an assailant stormed into the Loud Enuff Productionz recording studio where the couple was working and opened fire.
 Both Yolanda and JeTannue were shot and left for dead.

 The Investigation Into The Double Homicide